MichiganDataScienceTeam/MDST-Onboarding/README.md

 ![header](https://github.com/MichiganDataScienceTeam/MDST-Tutorials/blob/main/asset/header.png?raw=true)

 # MDST Tutorials - FA24

+Check out our onboarding website with centralized resources [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)!

 ## Setup

-*** Check out our centralized onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)! ***

 If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
 This will keep you up-to-date on the club.

 1. Download the files in this repo by clicking `Code` (the green button near the top) -> `Download ZIP` and unzip the files into a folder.
 You can of course also fork the repo if you have experience with Git.

 2. Follow the general setup [guide](https://mdst-club.notion.site/General-Setup-Guide-f801e1c932e440ab8387330b41fcbe77).

+3. Complete the tutorials and checkpoints(More details in next section)

-3. Complete the Git setup [guide](https://www.notion.so/mdst-club/Git-Setup-Guide-fa635f302a74491fb018892cd1da4697).
+4. Follow the Git setup [guide](https://www.notion.so/mdst-club/Git-Setup-Guide-fa635f302a74491fb018892cd1da4697).

 Workflow Explained:
-Downloading relevant files to your machine(1) -> Complete setup and start working on tutorials/checkpoints(2) -> Using git to push your code to GitHub, completing your submission(3)
+Downloading relevant files to your machine(1) -> Complete setup and start working on tutorials/checkpoints(2,3) -> Using git to push your code to GitHub(4)

-For most people, (3) is the _hardest_ part of the tutorial!
+For most people, (4) is the _hardest_ part of the tutorial!
 If you feel frustrated, know it is normal.
 Come see us at tutorials or office hours and we will help you out.

 ### What do I do if I cannot get the setup working in time?

-If you have trouble with the general setup, you can follow the Google Colab setup [guide](https://docs.google.com/document/d/14ely7Xi_r1AFLAsMrKuHHcwqgAMnWV4QrbnK_uTJzYc/edit?usp=sharing) and use Colab to complete the tutorials.
+If you have trouble with the _General Setup_, you can follow the Google Colab setup [guide](https://docs.google.com/document/d/14ely7Xi_r1AFLAsMrKuHHcwqgAMnWV4QrbnK_uTJzYc/edit?usp=sharing) and use Colab to complete the tutorials.

-You can also use [deepnote](https://deepnote.com/) or [hex](https://hex.tech/).
-For the later, you _must not_ sign up with your umich.edu email address.

-If you have trouble with the Git setup, you can upload your files to Git by going to your GitHub repository and do `Add file` -> `Upload files`.
+If you have trouble with the _Git Setup_, you can upload your files to Git by going to your GitHub repository and do `Add file` -> `Upload files`.

 ## Tutorials & Checkpoints